Menu

 Leslie Zolman (August 31, 1965 - August 11, 2022)

 Leslie Zolman quickly became involved with MAGIP after moving to Montana to take the position as the GIS Coordinator for the Montana Department of Commerce, Census and Economic Information Center (CEIC) in 2011.
 Leslie served as the Professional Development Committee Chair from 2012-2014, Vice President in 2015, President in 2016, and Past President in 2017.
 She continued to serve on the Board as the MLIAC Representative until her departure in 2018.
 During her Board tenure, she was integral in planning conferences and training opportunities, providing GISP support, and arranging volunteering events.
 At CEIC she provided leadership and a shared vision for implementing cloud based interactive maps which received the Special Achievement in GIS Award from Esri in 2013.
-Additional GIS professional and volunteer work has included supporting non-profit organizations in the US and abroad, specifically as the GIS Coordinator in the Polio Division, Horn of Africa for the World Health Organization and most recently as the GIS Coordinator for the American Leprosy Missions in Colorado Springs, Colorado.
+Additional GIS professional and volunteer work included supporting non-profit organizations in the US and abroad, specifically as the GIS Coordinator in the Polio Division, Horn of Africa for the World Health Organization and as the GIS Coordinator for the American Leprosy Missions in Colorado Springs, Colorado.
+Leslie received her Master’s of GIS from Penn State and has an undergraduate degree in microbiology.
+She held a Geographic Information Systems Professional (GISP) Certification and was a member of the GISP Review Committee.

 Powered by Wild Apricot Membership Software